minimapletinytools/react-lua-tutorial/README.md

 This repo contains tutorial examples for using `react-lua` to write UI for your Roblox experiences.
 It should be an invaluable tool for anyone getting started with `react-lua` + Roblox.

-It is the companion code for [this article](TODO).
-Please read the article first!!
-A copy of the article is also hosted and maintained in this repo.
+It is the companion code for [this article](https://devforum.roblox.com/t/how-to-react-roblox/2964543).
+A [copy of the article](https://github.com/minimapletinytools/react-lua-tutorial/blob/main/react-lua-expert.md) is also hosted and maintained in this repo.

 # Running Examples (simple)